WiiW337/monkeesbandweb/readme.md

 # MONKEE'S WEBPAGE
-- A page to show the music,video,photo of the band. url (https://wiiw337.github.io/monkeesbandweb/.)
+- A site to show the music,video,photo of the band. url (https://wiiw337.github.io/monkeesbandweb/.)

 ## UX
-- the website wireframes i design by using **Balsamiq**.
+- The website wireframes is design by using **Balsamiq**.

-## Features
+## Page Notes
 - In HOME page, let the user to know more about the band's member info.
 - In MEDIA page, let user to listen band's music, band's music video, & some of the band's photo.
 - Last page CONTACT, to let user to hire the band for perform in the party. & list out some of the official social website such as facebook, instagram, & youtube.